OHIO-ECT/ITS-4900-SDx-HW-01/README.md

 ### VyOS-2 Router Configuration - Branch Office

 10. Using the VyOS-2 console use ***similar*** steps from above and data from the prelab configure VyOS-2 eth1, eth2.

-Set default route to the IP of VyOS-1 eth2.
+12. Set default route to the IP of VyOS-1 eth2.
+13. Set a return route on (BRANDON IS WORKING HERE)

 11. From VyOS-2 console ping VyOS-1's eth2 IP.